PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 explicitly accepts zero-owner evidence.
 The next raw source-order implementation is the 535-line `_optimize_convpool_output_transpose_nhwc_passthrough_chains` helper.
-Its focused match/guard/rewrite contract and four zero-owner model traces are now recorded.
-Resume with the narrow atomicity correction for invalid external runtime inputs, preserving all successful rewrite behavior and the single production position.
-Re-run the focused corpus and zero-owner artifact control before deciding whether the lack of positive production ownership permits an exact mechanical extraction.
+Its focused match/guard/rewrite contract, atomic rejection boundary, and four zero- owner model traces are now recorded.
+Resume by comparing the complete corrected owner AST with a proposed focused pass module and deciding explicitly whether the strong synthetic contract plus zero-owner artifact evidence is sufficient for a mechanical extraction.
+Do not mix an indexed/transactional redesign into that ownership decision.
 No broad conversion sweep is implied by this checkpoint.